devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 }
 ```

-*Code Snippet 13: Wisgen API Repository (Async) [(Faust 2019)](https://github.com/Fasust/wisgen)*
+*Code Snippet 13: Wisgen API Repository (Async) [\[11\]](https://github.com/Fasust/wisgen)*

 We can use the *await* keyword to tell Flutter to wait at on specific point until a Future is resolved.
 In this example, Flutter waits until the *http.Response* has arrived and then proceeds to transform it into a Wisdom.
 If we want to use the await keyword in a function, we have to mark the function as *async*.
 This forces the return type to be a Future.
-This makes sense because if we wait during the function, the function will never return instantly, thus it **has** to return a Future [(Google LLC 2019e)](https://www.youtube.com/watch?v=SmTCmDMi4BY).
+This makes sense because if we wait during the function, the function will never return instantly, thus it **has** to return a Future [\[43\]](https://www.youtube.com/watch?v=SmTCmDMi4BY).
 Error handling in async function can be done with *try/catch*:

 ``` dart
 class Api {